katana-dev/docs/how-to/use-27-amp-types.md

 ## Introduction

-The Boss Katana amp, at the time of writing contains 27 amp types, of which only 5 are made available by default.
-These 27 amps appear to be the same as the Boss GT-100 pre-amps.
+The Boss Katana amp contains 28 amp types, of which only 5 are made available by default.
+These 28 amps appear to be the same as the Boss GT-100 pre-amps.

 There's a few ways to select what I like to call **Sneaky Amps** and use them in your patches.

+One of these amps is the CUSTOM amp, which lets you change a number of extra parameters to change how the amp behaves.
+Right now the easiest way to use this is through 3rd party software.

 **Heads up!**
 Different amp types have different output volumes, even with the same GAIN & VOLUME settings.
 Test out new settings at a lower MASTER volume to avoid sudden loud noises.